Revere High School

 Building Committee

-Acting Mayor Patrick M. Keefe, Jr. SBC Chairperson
+Mayor Patrick M. Keefe, Jr. SBC Chairperson

 Dr. Dianne Kelly Superintendent of Schools, DSP Representative